Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Conclusions

 \section{Conclusions}

-We study open-loop schedulers for multi-source generate-at-will status update systems.
-First, we present a numerically efficient analytical method for finding the means of the individual AoI processes for both probabilistic and cyclic open-loop schedulers.
-The analytical expressions obtained for cyclic scheduling are then used to derive the optimum cyclic scheduler for the special case of two sources.
-We conclude from the two-source examples that it is far more advantageous to employ a cyclic scheduler as opposed to probabilistic scheduling, for weighted sum AoI minimization.
-This optimum scheduler is used as a basis for a buffer management algorithm for a random arrival status update system with two sources.
-Numerical examples show that the proposed buffer management algorithm is very effective in reducing the system AoI when compared with conventional methods.
-Finally, for the case of status update systems involving three or more information sources, a search-based heuristic cyclic scheduler is proposed whose effectiveness in system AoI reduction is shown through numerical examples.
-Future work is needed for optimum scheduling for random arrivals and also development of heuristic scheduling algorithms that can scale to hundreds of information sources.
-Moreover, extension of the proposed method to the case of non-zero packet error probabilities, is another interesting research direction.
+In this paper, we study the benefits of cyclic scheduling (in terms of system AoI) with $O(1)$ runtime complexity for multi-source generate-at-will status update systems with heterogeneous user weights and service times, without packet errors.
+First, we present a numerically efficient analytical method for finding the mean of the AoI processes of the individual sources.
+This method is then used to derive the optimum cyclic scheduler for the special case of two sources.
+We conclude from several two-source examples that it is advantageous to employ a cyclic scheduler as opposed to a probabilistic or round robin scheduling, for system AoI minimization.
+For the case of status update systems involving general number of information sources, a search-based heuristic scheduler, called IS (Insertion Search), is proposed whose effectiveness in system AoI reduction compared to other existing age-agnostic schemes is demonstrated through numerical examples.
+We also compared IS against the Whittle-index policy developed for slotted systems with heterogeneous error probabilities.
+We have shown that the performance of the IS policy is quite close to that of the Whittle-index policy especially for small number of sources whereas IS runtime complexity and sampling rate figures are lower.
+What remains to be done is optimum scheduling for random arrivals for general number of sources and also development of new cyclic scheduling algorithms that can scale to thousands of information sources for massive connectivity scenarios.
+Moreover, taking non-zero packet error probabilities into consideration, is another interesting research direction.
+AoI scheduling with non-zero polling times, the case of remote monitors and the scheduler not being co-located, duty cycle constraints, and the employment of multiple servers as opposed to the single-server model of this paper, are also suggested as future work.